kouhei-fuji/lamlib/functions/ses-forwarder/README.md

 ## TODO

-- Add `To` and `Cc` informations in original message into forwarded message
+- Add `Cc` informations in original message into forwarded message
-- Switch the transmission destination by `TO` of original message